This guide outlines the tools we've added to your contacts section to help manage Customer Due Diligence, and provides links to further resources.

 Which user conducted the check

-These fields can also be exported using 'custom export' functionality.
+These fields can also be exported using the Custom Export functionality.
 These fields will not show if AMLD5 compliance is switched off in Core preferences.